gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 notebook(dir="D:/myotherdirectory/onanotherdisk/")
 ```

+For issues with IJulia/Jupyter please have a look at https://github.com/JuliaLang/IJulia.jl.

 ### First steps with Jupyter and Julia

 If you modify `DIVAnd` module, restart the kernel to make sure latest version is